CATL (Contemporary Amperex Technology Co. Limited)

 Broader US-China Critical Minerals Competition

-The FEOC designation of CATL sits within the broader context of US-China competition for control of critical mineral supply chains.
-China currently dominates approximately 77 percent of global cobalt refining capacity, over 60 percent of lithium refining, and more than 80 percent of battery cell production.
-CATL alone accounts for a substantial share of these figures.
-The US government's strategic response, including the Lobito Corridor investment programme, the US DFC commitments, and the Orion CMC initiative, is explicitly designed to create alternative supply chains that bypass Chinese processing and manufacturing.
+The FEOC framework sits within the broader context of US-China competition for critical mineral supply chains.
+China has a large position in cobalt refining, lithium refining, and battery cell production, while CATL is one of the central corporate actors in that ecosystem.
+US-backed initiatives, including the Lobito Corridor investment programme, US DFC commitments, and the Orion CMC initiative, are designed to create alternative supply chains that reduce reliance on Chinese processing and manufacturing.

-From CATL's perspective, the FEOC designation and associated trade restrictions represent an existential strategic threat.
-If the United States successfully builds alternative battery supply chains that exclude Chinese-processed minerals and Chinese-manufactured cells, CATL's addressable market could shrink significantly.
-The company's response has been multi-pronged: expanding European manufacturing (the Arnstadt and Hungary plants), developing licensing models for US market access, investing in upstream resources to secure supply regardless of trade barriers, and accelerating sodium-ion technology that could reduce dependency on geopolitically sensitive minerals like cobalt.
+From CATL's perspective, FEOC rules and associated trade restrictions create a strategic constraint on US market access.
+If the United States successfully builds alternative battery supply chains that exclude Chinese-processed minerals and Chinese-manufactured cells, CATL's addressable US market could shrink or shift toward licensing structures.
+The company's response has included European manufacturing, technology licensing models, upstream resource investments, and acceleration of sodium-ion technology that could reduce dependency on geopolitically sensitive minerals like cobalt.

 CATL and the Lobito Corridor Ecosystem